LiQiiiii/LiQiiiii/README.md

-- Hi, I’m @LiQiiiii, an master student from NUS.
+- Hi, I’m @LiQiiiii, a master student from NUS.
 - How to reach me: liqi@u.nus.edu.